satoshieguchi/schilytools-msys2/README.md

 * the operating system is Windows 10,
 * the [MSYS2](https://www.msys2.org/) version is 19042.

-You would have to rename this file accordind to your [MSYS2](https://www.msys2.org/) environment.
+You would have to rename this file according to your [MSYS2](https://www.msys2.org/) environment.